By Stephanie Jullien, Member of Renaissance ClubSport Walnut Creek

 Well, that someday has come.
-I just received my REV32 binder from Ann Affinito, the REV32 head coach at Renaissance ClubSport Walnut Creek, and I've already looked through it.
-One of the first things I noticed was the shopping lists from Costco and Trader Joe's and I was happy to see that many of the items on there are items in my shopping cart on a regular basis.
-One thing I already realized, however, is that I don't eat the right amount of food at the right time of day.
+I just received my Rev32 binder from the Rev32 head coach at and I’ve already looked through it.
+One of the first things I noticed was the shopping lists from Costco and Trader Joe’s and I was happy to see that many of the items on there are items in my shopping cart regularly.
+One thing I already realized, however, is that I don’t eat the right amount of food at the right time of day.
 I think this type of nutritional information and counseling, along with daily food logs that will keep me honest, will be the biggest key to my success, especially when it comes to eating properly during my night shifts.

 My 32 workouts are on my calendar.
 The shopping has been done and the fridge is stocked.
 I’m ready for this.